kevoreilly/CAPEv2/docs/book/src/faq/index.rst

     * We have a `Community`_ platform for asking questions, use it.
     * We have lot of users producing content on Internet, `Google`_ it.
-    * Spend some of your own time trying fixing the issues before asking ours, you might even get to learn and understand Cuckoo better.
+    * Spend some of your own time trying fixing the issues before asking ours, you might even get to learn and understand CAPE better.

 Long story short: use the existing resources, put some efforts into it and don't abuse people.